-IDEA, Part C, explains services for children from birth to three years who either have or are "at risk" for a developmental, educational, behavioral, or physical delay.
+IDEA, Part C, explains services for children from birth to three years who either have, or are "at risk" for a developmental, educational, or behavioral or physical care delay.
 These children are likely not receiving special education services.
 Delaware's Child Development Watch (CDW) program and AmeriHealth Caritas Delaware monitor the progress of children who are eligible for IDEA Part C. Plan practitioners are asked to report any child they perceive may be eligible for services under this program.

-AmeriHealth Caritas Delaware Care Connectors assist the member/caregiver to speak with the early intervention programs and school professionals who will direct the member to work with practitioners to obtain evaluative services for any child who has screened positive for potentially needing IDEA services.
+AmeriHealth Caritas Delaware Care Connectors assist the member/caregiver to speak with the early intervention programs and school professionals who will direct the member to work with practitioners to obtain evaluative services for any child who has a screening procedure that indicates the potential need for services under IDEA.
 Practitioners are expected to contact the Plan's Rapid Response and Outreach team at 1-844-623-7090 to support coordination of services for children who are eligible or who have been identified as eligible for the IDEA education program.